sadeshmukh/ciphered/README.md

 ## What does it do?

-- Aristocrats
-  A suite of nice-to-have tools for solving monoalphabetic substitution ciphers.
+- Aristocrats: A suite of nice-to-have tools for solving monoalphabetic substitution ciphers.

   - Frequency analysis
   - Pattern matching (see ciphered-pattern-api) at https://github.com/sadeshmukh/ciphered-pattern-api